-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Norway energy report

-Between 2016 and 2019, oil and NGL production declined by 4%/year.
-However, with the start of operations at the Johan Sverdrup field in 2019, it increased significantly in 2020 (+18%) and in 2021 (+3.4%), reaching 96 Mt.
-Production reached a peak of 163 Mt in 2001.
+Oil and NGL production has increased by 21% since 2019 (+18% in 2020 with the start of operations at the Johan Sverdrup field in 2019).
+Between 2016 and 2019, production declined by 12%.
+Production reached a peak of 161 Mt in 2001.
 Over the last 50 years, about half of the estimated total recoverable resources on the continental shelf have been produced.
+At the end of 2024, 94 fields were in production: 69 in the North Sea, 23 in the Norwegian Sea and 2 in the Barents Sea.

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data